-- We are conducting a number of clinical trials for product candidates in geographies that have been heavily affected by the COVID-19 pandemic.
+• We are conducting a number of clinical trials for product candidates in geographies that have been heavily affected by the COVID-19 pandemic.
 While the availability of first-generation vaccines in the United States (and other countries) have greatly improved the outlook for the pandemic, we believe that the emergence of variants of concern and/or the potential waning of the immune protection offered by existing vaccines has the potential to lead to prolonging the effects of the pandemic, which could in turn have an impact on various aspects of our clinical trials.
 For example, with respect to clinical trials for our tumor-specific immunotherapy product candidates, investigators may not want to screen or treat cancer patients with our experimental vaccine and potentially expose them to the novel coronavirus during additional clinic visits.
 Other potential impacts of the COVID-19 pandemic on our various clinical trials include delays or difficulties in any planned clinical site initiation, including difficulties in obtaining IRB or ethics committee approvals, recruiting clinical site investigators and clinical site staff, delays or difficulties in enrolling patients, interruption of planned key clinical trial activities, such as clinical trial site data monitoring due to diversion of resources at clinical sites or limitation on travel imposed by federal or state governments.
-This may impact the integrity of subject data. - While chimpanzee-based adenoviral (ChAd) vaccines have not yet been approved in the US, there is a risk that patient candidates to our GRANITE or SLATE vaccine candidates may become ineligible due to pre-existing neutralizing antibodies to ChAd vaccines, for example following participation in SARS-CoV-2 clinical trials using such vaccines.
+This may impact the integrity of subject data.

+- While chimpanzee-based adenoviral (ChAd) vaccines have not yet been approved in the US, there is a risk that patient candidates to our GRANITE or SLATE vaccine candidates may become ineligible due to pre-existing neutralizing antibodies to ChAd vaccines, for example following participation in SARS-CoV-2 clinical trials using such vaccines.
 This in turn could slow down recruitment to our clinical trials, especially if we were to consider expanding our trials in the EU, and, ultimately, if these ChAd vaccines against SARS-CoV-2 are proven effective and become widely available in the general population, may render our vaccination approach unsuitable for many cancer patients.
-Similarly, patients who have been previously vaccinated with a mRNA-based vaccine may be reluctant to receive our samRNA vaccines, or may have contraindications such as allergic reaction to their SARS-CoV-2, mRNA-based vaccines. - Because of the COVID-19 pandemic, we have been forced to alter our normal business and operations, for example by encouraging remote work for our employees who, given the nature of their function, can do so effectively.
-However, many of our employees and contractors perform essential activities that must be completed on-site.
-While on-site at our facilities, all of our staff are required to wear appropriate personal protective equipment, consistent with public health guidance.
-The COVID-19 pandemic could disrupt our ability to secure supplies for our facilities and to provide personal protective equipment for our employees.
-The safety, health and well-being of our workforce is of primary concern, and we may need to enact further precautionary measures to help minimize the risk of our employees being exposed to the novel coronavirus.

-- Our increased reliance on personnel working from home may negatively impact productivity or disrupt, delay or otherwise adversely impact our business.
-In addition, this could increase our cyber-security risk, create data accessibility concerns and make us more susceptible to communication disruptions, any of which could adversely impact our business operations or delay necessary interactions with local and federal regulators, ethics committees, manufacturing sites, research or clinical trial sites and important agencies and contractors. - Our employees and contractors conducting research and development activities may not be able to access our laboratories for an extended period of time as a result of the closure of our offices and the possibility that governmental authorities further modify current restrictions. - The FDA and comparable foreign regulatory agencies may experience operational interruptions or delays, which may impact timelines for regulatory submission, trial initiation and regulatory approval. - The trading prices for our common shares and other biotechnology companies have been highly volatile as a result of the COVID-19 pandemic.
-As a result, we may face difficulties raising capital through sales of our common shares or such sales may be on unfavorable terms.
+Similarly, patients who have been previously vaccinated with a mRNA-based vaccine may be reluctant to receive our samRNA vaccines or may have contraindications, such as allergic reaction to their SARS-CoV-2, mRNA-based vaccines. - Our increased reliance on personnel working from home, a shift that began with the COVID-19 pandemic but has become the established norm, may negatively impact productivity or disrupt, delay or otherwise adversely impact our business.
+In addition, this could increase our cyber-security risk, create data accessibility concerns and make us more susceptible to communication disruptions, any of which could adversely impact our business operations or delay necessary interactions with local and federal regulators, ethics committees, manufacturing sites, research or clinical trial sites and important agencies and contractors. - The FDA and comparable foreign regulatory agencies may experience operational interruptions or delays, which may impact timelines for regulatory submission, trial initiation and regulatory approval.